WeiZongqi/CG-Net/README.md

 ## Citing

-If you use our work, please consider cite .
+If you use our work, please consider cite:

 ```
 @InProceedings{liang2021learning,